-Investment Priority 6.c investment are described on Section 5. selection of operations common to every priority are feasible under this IP according to the financial Specific selection principles for projects under this Investment Priority may include: Focus on innovative and sustainable ways for capitalizing on cultural and natural resources; conservation, protection, and restor alorization of natural and cultural resources with their ation for future generations, with clear indication of at not increasing tourism pressure on natural and

-• Capacity to preserve and build a common natural and cultural heritage regardless of its immediate economic return;
+General guiding principles for the selection of operations common to every priority investment are described on Section 5.

+Both strategic and standard projects are feasible under this IP according to the financial allocation described in section 5.3.g.

+Specific selection principles for projects under this Investment Priority may include:

+- Focus on innovative and sustainable ways for capitalizing on cultural and natural resources; - Capacity to express the growth potential of under-exploited sites; - Capacity to compensate economic valorization of natural and cultural resources with their conservation, protection, and restoration for future generations, with clear indication of foreseen counter-measures aimed at not increasing tourism pressure on natural and cultural resources as well as GHG emissions; - Capacity to preserve and build a common natural and cultural heritage regardless of its immediate economic return; - Any heritage site or small scale investment receiving Programme support should be publicly accessible.
-Investment Priority 6.c

-• Any heritage site or small scale investment receiving Programme support should be

-publicly acces sible.